jaycloudsec/cloud-security-labs/Azure-SOC-Lab/02-Detection-Engineering-Lab/README.md

 By analyzing these events in Microsoft Sentinel, a detection rule can identify patterns indicating a possible brute-force attempt.

-Detection logic used in this lab:
+Detection query used in this lab:

 ```kql
 SecurityEvent